BY EMILY EAGLIN

 Myths.
 All of them.

 So where does this lack of taste, socialization, and all-around decency come from?
 In the past, women were at the top of Hip Hop (y'all have a short memory span).
+I'd argue that, artistry-wise especially, we still technically are.
 We could easily attribute this to modern day fragile masculinity, but I also think it's become just a norm and a habit.
 I find that at a lot of parties guys try to use the excuse of "I don't know any female rappers".
 If you want to join up with the league of aux cord feminists, be prepared to hear this excuse first.
 Since we can rely on these aux cord bros not doing their research it is upon us to do ours, be fully at the ready, and even introduce them to non-male identifying alternatives (they'll likely dig)!
 So, y'all better have your female/non-binary/non-gender conforming/non-male identifying artists at the READ·Y for that Spotify play queue.

 (See soundcloud links below).